adelphi-ed-tech/nycschools/book/install.md

 :sync: tab4
-If you wish to set the `NYC_SCHOOLS_DATA_DIR` environment variable directly in a Jupyter Notebook (either because Jupyter is not reading the system variable, or you want to set or change it for one Noteboo), you can do so using the [**env** magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-env).
+If you wish to set the `NYC_SCHOOLS_DATA_DIR` environment variable directly in a Jupyter Notebook (either because Jupyter is not reading the system variable, or you want to set or change it for one Notebook), you can do so using the [**env** magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-env).
 At the top of your Notebook, in a code cell, run and execute:
 ```python
 %env NYC_SCHOOLS_DATA_DIR=/path/to/data
 ```
+_Note: you will have to add this to each Notebook file._
 :::
 :::{tab-item} Linux
-:sync: tab3
+:sync: tab5
 On Linux, to set the `NYC_SCHOOLS_DATA_DIR` environment variable persistently, you can add the export command to your `.bashrc` or `.profile` file: